djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 A projection appropriate for a local city-scale analysis may be poor for a continent-wide study.

-Therefore the correct question is not:
+The important question is therefore not:

 > Is the data projected?